EmranMR/AlpineJS-Nova-Extension/README.md

 ## To Do: 🥵

 1. Adding modifiers support ☑️
-2. Getting JS Syntax highlighting working in the attribute (would be a killer feature!) ☑️
+2. Getting JS Syntax highlighting working in the attribute (would be a killer feature!, not possible atm due to extension API limitation.) ❌
 3. Better Documentations ☑️
 4. Allowing user configuration ☑️
 5. Bug fix as we go 🐞? ☑️